abpio/abp-commercial-docs/en/modules/payment.md

 * ```Debug```: Writes detailed log on PAYU side.
 * ```Recommended```: Is payment gateway is recommended or not.
 This information is displayed on payment gateway selection page.
 * ```ExtraInfos```: List of informative strings for payment gateway.
 These texts are displayed on payment gateway selection page.
+* ```PrePaymentCheckoutButtonStyle```: Css style to add Checkout button on PayU prepayment page.
+This class can be used for tracking user activity via 3rd party tools like Google Tag Manager.

 ### TwoCheckoutOptions